Gords/GIFtube/README.md

 - `ffmpeg` (for video processing and GIF generation)
 - `gifsicle` (for optimizing the generated GIF)

-The script will attempt to automatically install these dependencies if they are not already present on your system.
-It only supports automatic installation on Ubuntu/Debian and macOS; on other operating systems, you will need to install the dependencies manually.
+The script automatically checks for missing dependencies and offers to install them on supported systems (Ubuntu/Debian, Fedora/Red Hat, Arch Linux, and macOS with Homebrew).
+If you prefer to install them manually or are using an unsupported system, please install the dependencies before running the script.

 ## Usage